Pheoxy/linux_install/archlinux_install_i3.md

 `ip addr`

 Use that IP address to SSH into the install enviroment and login with `root` and the password we set earlier.

-#### Check UEFI booted correctly
-Now using your SSH console we need to check we booted with UEFI, type:

-`ls /sys/firmware/efi/efivars`

 ## Install
 ### Preperation